verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] I'd like to see someone stop me
 - [ ] Your entire life is garbage
 - [ ] I will slit you open from mouth to anus and wear you like jackets
 - [ ] I'm mr. Right all the time and this is miss terrible miss
+- [ ] Ummm.
+Let me check.
+This just says no one likes you.